 The start of the project saw us doing a significant amount of research and producing a detailed report.
 This initial report (more links below) was discussed at the Parish Council meeting on 13th May 2002.

-Read the report online.
+online.
 Individual pages with navigation buttons

-Read the report online.
+report online.
 Single page (about 370 kilobytes)

-Read as PDF. (printable, 712 kilobytes - requires Adobe Acrobat reader)
+(printable, 712 kilobytes - requires Adobe

 We did further research, including consulting with landowners and getting quotes from 3 suppliers of ramps.
 The resulting recommendation - that we construct a wooden half pipe with escalator on the spare ground at the Play Park and build a shelter to improve the facilities for all users - was presented to the Public Meeting preceding the Parish Council meeting on 8th July 2002.

-The Parish Council also agreed that we should have a area of sheltered seating for the benefit of all users of the play area.
+This is what we said the ramp was likely to look like: The public meeting and the Parish Council supported our proposals and suggested a few improvements.
+We commissioned Iain Morgan from 'Ramps by E' (0117 904 4702) to install the ramp.
+The Parish Council also agreed that we should have a area of sheltered seating for the benefit of all users of the play area. |

-through which the grass can grow, under the shelter and down the side of the ramp.
-We also put up extra fencing to separate the skate ramp from the play area for the younger children.
+They approved our proposal for installing a 'Trojan Youth Shelter' from Base Leisure (01442) 878737 See the picture to get an idea what we said it would look like.
+For safety and aesthetic reasons we installed Matta safety matting (01932) 788 699 through which the grass can grow, under the shelter and down the side of the ramp.
+We also put up extra fencing to separate the skate ramp from the play area for the younger children. |

 The total cost of the project was in the region of £18,000.